EOSC-CZ/sablona-dokumentace/NMA-en/guides/repository-communities.md

 This community comes with at least intermediate knowledge of the internet and how to navigate between websites and within website content.

-See [Guide for repository communities](for-communities.md) for general description of the organization of the data and how to navigate it
+See [Guide for repository communities](for-communities.md) for general description of the organization of the data and how to navigate it.

 ## Research community